McOffsky/Arduino_ESP8266_HTTP_Client/README.md

 Just set handlers, connect to AP and play with it.
 Ideal for JSON based applications (tested with ArduinoJson library).

-Library has internal static buffer.
-You need to set size of this buffer according to your needs (but keep in mind that only http header can be longer than 300 characters).
+Library has internal static buffer for async data recive from ESP8266.
+You will need to set size of this buffer according to your needs (but keep in mind that only http header can be longer than 300 characters).

 Bug reports and push request are welcomed :)